dilawer11/SFWeb/README.md

 # SFWeb
 #Surgical Fibre Online Order Management System
 #Note: This was moved from dilawer11/Projects/SF_OnlineOrderManagementSystem

+#This Directory doesn't contain the firebase API Keys for that contact me on slack or email

 ## Project setup
 ```